Freedom Party (Bangladesh): The 1975 coup d'état

 Muzamil himself was taken by Major Nasser to Dhaka for prosecution after he had confirmed from police records that the thug had been telling the truth.
 According to Farook, Muzamil offered Nasser 300,000 Takkas for his release.
 'Don't make it a public affair,' the Awami Leaguer advised him.
 'You will anyway have to let me go, either today or tomorrow.
 So why not take the money and forget about it?'
 Nasser, who was affronted by this blatant attempt to bribe him, swore he would bring Muzamil to trial and make him hang for his crime.
 He handed him over to the civil authorities.
 Farook said they were all astonished a few days later to find that Muzamil had been released on Sheikh Mujib's direct intervention.
 'I told you to take the money,' Muzamil crowed.
 'You would have been the gainers.
 Now I have been released anyway and you get nothing.'

-Farooq-ur-Rahman had desired to kill Sheikh Mujibur Rahman from the day of Sheikh Mujib's intervention.
+Farooq-ur-Rahman had desired to kill Sheikh Mujibur Rahman from the day of Sheikh Mujib's intervention, though he would later change his plan to execute an arrest of Mujib and to sack him of power.

 Sayed Farooq-ur-Rahman said; "It seemed as if we were living in a society headed by a criminal organisation.
 It was as if the Mafia had taken over Bangladesh.
 We were totally disillusioned.
 Here was the head of government abetting murder and other extreme things from which he was supposed to protect us.
 This was not acceptable.
 We decided he must go."

 Colonel Farooq had started discussing the ever-worsening state of Bangladesh, the brutality and corruption of the Awami League government led by Sheikh Mujibur Rahman with his fellow army officers, also talking with the Army Chief and future President of Bangladesh, Ziaur Rahman, as recounted in Bangladesh: A legacy of Blood by Anthony Mascarenhas:

 It was a Thursday and when he reported to General Zia's bungalow at 7.30 pm he found Col. Moin, the Adjutant General, about to leave.

 Farook said he broached the subject of his mission very cautiously.
 'I was meeting the Deputy Chief of Army Staff and a Major General.
 If I bluntly told him that I wanted to overthrow the President of the country straightaway like that there was a very good chance that he would have arrested me with his own guards, there and then, and put me in jail.
 I had to go about it in a round-about way'.